whatmakeart/whatmakeart.github.io/content/drawing/sketching.md

 ## Ideation Sketching

-[Ideation sketching](ideation-sketches.md) is a form of sketching that explores a variety of possible creative ideas.
+[Ideation sketching](./ideation-sketches.md) is a form of sketching that explores a variety of possible creative ideas.
 It should get ideas out of the creator's mind and into a tangible form quickly.

-### Idea Generation vs Idea Iteration

-Idea generation is creating as many different ideas as possible.
-The ideas and concept should vary widely and have diverse approaches.
-Many of these ideas will be terrible but it is not a time to censor thought.
-Just get everything down on the proverbial page.

-Idea iteration is selection a potentially promising idea from the idea generation phase and making many different versions of that particular idea.
-The version can be big changes or slight tweaks.
-After a few versions or "iterations" then you should examine the results and make further changes and iterations based on the results so far.

 ## Technical Sketching